 The Center for Nonlinear Dynamics in Economics and Finance (CeNDEF) is a multi-disciplinary research group, started in October 1998, by a Pionier-grant from the Netherlands Organization for Scientific Research (NWO).
-CeNDEF is located at the Amsterdam School of Economics, of the Faculty of Economics and Business of the University of Amsterdam.
+CeNDEF is part of UvA Economics and Business' Amsterdam School of Economics (ASE).

 CeNDEF consists of a group of senior researchers, post-doctoral research fellows and PhD students from various fields, including economic theory, finance, mathematics, physics, statistics, econometrics and psychology.
 The main field of research is nonlinear complex systems in economics and finance in a broad sense.
 Emphasis is given to behavioral macroeconomics and behavioral finance models.
 Research themes include behavioral macroeconomics, evolutionary finance, endogenous fluctuations, heterogeneous interacting agents, bounded rationality, expectation formation and learning, evolutionary dynamics, complex nonlinear systems and agent-based modeling.